stellar/new-docs/README.md

 }
 ```

-If we want to sort pages in an alphabetical order, add `sortMethod` in the main
+If we want to sort pages in an alphabetical order, add `sortMethod` in that
 folder's `metadata.json`.

 The below example is for